-If you’re about to design your organization’s first annual report, first, take a breath.
+If you're about to design your org's first annual report, first: take a breath.

-Here’s what we wish every nonprofit team knew before diving in.
+Here's what I wish every nonprofit team knew before diving in.

 1. Content First, But Design Isn’t an Afterthought

-It’s tempting to jump into Canva or send a design request before you’re fully ready.
-But without structured content, design’s just dressing a moving target.
-Settle your message first, it’ll truly make everything else easier.
+It's tempting to jump into Canva or send a design request before you're fully ready.
+But without content, design is just dressing a moving target.
+Get your message settled first, it makes everything else easier.

 Start by gathering: